Luke Bailey (wheelchair racer): Early life

 Luke Bailey was born on 17 September 1997 in Wingham, New South Wales.
 He has caudal regression syndrome and spina bifida.
 In 2019, he moved to Newcastle, New South Wales to train.

 Athletics career

 Bailey is classified as T54.
 After an introduction to Kurt Fearnley, he took up Para-athletics in 2011.

 An elbow injury prevented him from competing at the national trials for the 2018 Commonwealth Games, Gold Coast, Queensland.

 At the 2019 World Para Athletics Championships, he finished seventh in the Men's 100 m T54 and eighth in the Mixed 4 × 100 m relay.

 At the 2020 Tokyo Paralympics Bailey finished 14th in his Men's 100m T54 heat and did not advance to the final.

-In 2021, he is coached by Andrew Dawes.